 One word held me in fear—if.
 Every moment the phone didn’t ring brought us closer to “his prospects are good.”

 That day and the days to come I learned the power of resilience.
 That small bundle grew to 6’1” and continues to bring joy and laughter.

 “We need resilience and hope and a spirit that can carry us through the doubt and fear.”

 —Brené Brown, Daring Greatly

-When my sister died last year, I struggled to recover.
+When my sister died in 2019, I struggled to recover.
 Loss was not new.
 The sudden and tragic death of her twin, and then, my brother taught me that nothing ever remains the same.
 We mourn for what we will never get back.
 Sadness follows us as we yearn for what will never be.